 Enhancing Your Helix Editor: A Guide to Optimal Configuration

-I've been daily driving Helix editor for a few months now, and love its simplicity and approach to modal editing.
+I've been daily driving Helix editor for years at this point, and love its simplicity and approach to modal editing.

 Despite Helix's awesome defaults, there were a few changes I've made to my configuration, and wanted to share them in case they may be useful to others.